 Successful eCommerce businesses all have one thing in common: terrific eCommerce fulfillment.

 You can have the best product in the world, an inviting website, and a sales funnel that slides your customers quickly to the checkout, but if your eCommerce fulfillment doesn’t run smoothly, your web-based business will be all splash and no cash.
-Order fulfillment may not be the thing that gets you excited about your online business, but it may be the most crucial factor contributing to the success of your online store.
+Fulfillment logistics may not be the thing that gets you excited about your online business, but it may be the most crucial factor contributing to the success of your online store.

 Fulfillment and shipping costs can be a drag on your business, driving up prices and eating into your profit margins.
 Late deliveries, fulfillment errors, and failure to live up to the level of service you promise can alienate customers.